shanetapado123/ChongsComputer.tech.com/README.md

+# ChongsComputer.tech.com
-# ChongsComputer.tech.co - just type this on search bar
+just type this on search bar